 - Fill out a Job Interest Card for a Police Officer.

-- Have a combination of education and experience substantially equivalent to graduation from high school.
+A combination of education and experience substantially equivalent to:

-The starting salary for Police Officer I is $4,762 a month, or $57,144 a year.
+The starting salary for Police Officer I is $5,471.00 a month.
 Officers receive night differential pay and time and a half for holiday work and overtime.

 Fringe benefits include:

 - Firearm Allowance: $1,000.00 per fiscal year.

 - Uniform Allowance: $300.00 per fiscal year.

 - Vacation: 21 days per year.